br0nco640k/Bard-Diva/README.md

 Python script that plays MIDI files in Final Fantasy XIV's Bard Performance Mode, akin to BardMusicPlayer, but for Linux (and other systems that support Python 3 and Tkinter)!

+I have personally tested this on Windows 11, Fedora, !Pop_OS and Bazzite, under both X11 and Wayland.
+I had no luck with Ubuntu 25.04, thus far, but may try again eventually.
+I'd be interested in hearing about any issues with other distros in the Issues section of this repository.

 If you're on Windows, but having trouble getting Bard Music Player to work, there's a fork that skips the update check that does still work.
 I've been inspired to get this working again lately so that I no longer need to depend on Bard Music Player, which does not work under Linux (or Mac) anyway.